thephpleague/period/api/modifying.md

 This methods split a given `Period` object in smaller `Period` objects according to the given `$interval`.
 All returned period must be contained or abutted to the provided `Period` object.

-- The first returned `Period` will always share the same starting endpoint date with the provided `Period` object.
+- The first returned `Period` will always share the same starting datepoint date with the provided `Period` object.
-- The last returned `Period` will always share the same ending endpoint date with the provided `Period` object.
+- The last returned `Period` will always share the same ending datepoint date with the provided `Period` object.
 - If the `$interval` is greater than the period interval the method will return an array with a single `Period` equals to the provided `Period`.

 ~~~php